The Student Experience

 New students who are getting their first Pilot Dog will spend three weeks onsite, and students who have already had a Pilot Dog will stay for two weeks.

-In return for your work and dedication, you will receive an extraordinary new level of independence, and the closest, most trusting partner you will ever have.
+In return for your hard work and dedication, you will receive an extraordinary new level of independence, and the closest, most trusting partner you will ever have.

 Preparing for Your Stay